mvrao94/KubeGuard/scripts/DOCKER_QUICK_START.md

 - No Maven/Java required on host
 - Slower but self-contained
 - Uses BuildKit cache for dependencies
+- Target directory can be empty or non-existent

 ```bash
 ./scripts/build-docker.sh --mode local